 We've come full circle since Enos Mills, F.O.
 Stanley, and other tourists sought Estes Park for healing and renewal.
 Today more than ever, the Estes Valley is associated with health, wellness, and the pleasures of the outdoors.
 If cascading streams are the lifeblood of the Valley, then scenery is the soul of its people.
-The map to the left identifies the location of some of the most desirable sight lines and views - for example, from popular trails - based on public input.
+The map to the left identifies the location of some of the most desirable sight lines and views.

 Important views include those of Longs Peak, Mount Meeker, Lumpy Ridge, Deer Mountain, the Continental Divide, and notable viewpoints from Enos Mills memorial, Lake Estes, downtown Estes Park, and from Dry Gulch Road near MacGregor Ranch.

-The total silence of night in the Estes Valley and incredible views of the Milky Way are an experience to behold.
+The silence of night in the Estes Valley and incredible views of the Milky Way are an experience to behold.